Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 This condition is not the same as hyperthermia that is due to medical emergencies such as heat stroke or infection.

 Malignant hyperthermia is inherited.
 Only one parent has to carry the disease for a child to inherit the condition.
-It may be associated with muscular diseases such as multiminicore myopathy and central core disease.

 There may be a family history of malignant hyperthermia or unexplained death during anesthesia.